Establishing ACP's Strategy and Priority Initiatives for FY 2014-15

 - Committees and councils provide advice and support to management on the design, implementation and evaluation of PPPSs.

-The goal of the College’s annual planning is to establish and convey the BOR’s priorities, expected outcomes, and evaluation criteria for ACP in order to guide the management of ACP, ACP Foundation, and ACP Services as they design, fund, and implement PPPSs during the upcoming fiscal year.
+The goal of the College’s annual planning is to establish and convey the BOR’s priorities for ACP in order to guide the management of ACP and ACP Services as they design, fund, and implement PPPSs during the upcoming fiscal year.

-To accomplish this goal, the BOR holds an annual planning retreat during which it reviews the environment, assesses progress, and updates the strategic plan.
-Participants in the planning retreat include the BOR, Executive Committee Board of Governors, Senior Staff, ACP Foundation Board of Trustees Chair and Program Committee Chair, ACP Services Leadership, the Immediate Past President and Immediate Past Chair, Board of Regents.
+To accomplish this goal, the BOR holds an annual planning retreat during which it assesses the environment and progress toward previous initiatives, and establishes priorities for the next fiscal year.
+Participants in the planning retreat include the BOR, Executive Committee Board of Governors, Senior Staff, the Immediate Past President and Immediate Past Chair of the BOR.

-ACP Staff is responsible for implementing the strategic plan, with input from the BOR’s committees and councils.
+ACP Staff is responsible for developing implementation plans and focusing resources on the College’s priority initiatives, with input from the BOR’s committees and councils.

 Contribute to ACP Today